SkykekDevs/skykek-engine/docs/spec.md

  Comments serve to document lines of code.
 A comment starts with the character sequence `//` and stops at the end of the line.

-    $.status = "alive" // Rumors of my demise have been greatly exaggerated.
+    $.status() = "alive" // Rumors of my demise have been greatly exaggerated.

-## Values
+## Values and expressions

- A value is an entity that can be manipulated by the program.
+ A _value_ is an entity that can be manipulated by the program.

  The language supports the following types of values, each with its own built-in methods: [number][./number], [boolean][./boolean], [string][./string], [list][./list], [map][./map], [set][./set], [undefined][./undefined].
 All values are immutable.

-## Expressions

- An expression specifies the computation of a value.
+ An _expression_ specifies the computation of a value.
+An expression is a value if it doesn't require any further evaluation.

+ Here are examples of expressions that are also values:

+    2.5
+    -345
+    true
+    "abc"
+    [3, 4, 5]
+    {"x": 3, "y": 4}
+    #{3, 4, 5}
+    {"odd": [1, 3, 5], "even": [2, 4, 6]}
+    BioFemale
+    undefined

+ Here are examples of expressions that are not values:

+    "wow".toUpperCase()
+    !true
+    2 + 3
+    [3, 4, 20 - 15]
+    "abcde"[2]
+    Math#
+    Rectangle(10, 10, 20, 20)

 ### Numbers